 – There are at least three solar systems on the Vineyard that we know of that are over twenty years old and still working well.
 Solar hot water systems can be very reliable and efficient.

-Please contact Colin, our service manager, for scheduling service for your solar hot water system.
+Please contact Marlon, our service manager, for scheduling service for your solar hot water system.
 Once he determines the nature of the problem, he will be able to schedule a service visit with a team of two techs (one master, one apprentice).